aiidateam/aiida-plugin-cutter/README.md

  * test that the code of the plugin confirms to coding standards

 Particularly the last test is very easy to break.
-In order to check your syntax, do:
+In order to check your syntax run
 ```
 cookiecutter --no-input -f .
 pip install -e aiida-diff[docs,pre-commit,testing]